-The origins of Abex go back to the 1928 founding of the American Brake Shoe and Foundry in Portsmouth, Virginia.
-It worked metal and created wheels and brakes for train cars.
-Ultimately the company expanded to produce other industrial products like hydraulic systems, brake linings, and other parts for automobiles, trains, and airplanes that involved friction.
+Abex had its foundation as the American Brake Shoe and Foundry in Portsmouth, Virginia.
+Founded in 1902, the company worked metal and produced wheels and brakes for train cars.
+The company eventually expanded to produce other industrial products, including hydraulic systems, brake linings, and other parts for automobiles, trains, and airplanes that involved friction.

-Pneumo Abex would eventually face bankruptcy reorganization in the early 2000s, largely driven by the huge number of lawsuits over asbestos exposure caused by Abex products over the years.
-Today the company is called Pneumo Abex LLC.
-It is based in Camden, New Jersey and is a subsidiary of PCT International Holdings, Inc.
+Pneumo Abex eventually filed for bankruptcy and reorganization in the early 2000s because of the large number of lawsuits over asbestos exposure.
+Today the New Jersey-based company is called Pneumo Abex LLC and is a subsidiary of PCT International Holdings, Inc.

-Abex mostly made products that had to be able to withstand great friction forces.
-Friction produces a lot of heat, which can destroy materials or even cause fires.
-Asbestos in these kinds of products helps to make them more durable and prevents the spread of fire.
+Abex specialized in products that could withstand high friction forces.
+Friction produces heat, which can spark a fire and melt material.
+Asbestos helps make these products more durable while preventing the spread of fire.
 Some of Abex’s asbestos-containing products included brakes and brake shoes, hydraulic systems, aircraft control systems, fluid power products and parts, and components for railroad cars.

 The Abex Superfund Site

-Beginning in the 1990s Abex faced a number of asbestos lawsuits brought by victims of exposure who believed the company was liable for their exposure and resulting illnesses.
-Thousands of these lawsuits eventually led to the company’s need to reorganize under Chapter 11 bankruptcy and to form an asbestos trust fund as part of that reorganization.
+Beginning in the 1990s, Abex faced several asbestos lawsuits.
+These lawsuits were initiated by exposure victims who believed the company was liable for their exposure and the resulting illnesses.
+Thousands of lawsuits eventually caused the company to reorganize under Chapter 11 bankruptcy.
+Abex was also required to form an asbestos trust fund as part of its reorganization.